Nabil-Miri/Translator-Heroku/README.md

 ## 2: Creating HTML page
 we have created a HTML page to let the user deal with our model so we have prepared the page
 ## 3: Using Flask as framework
-so we connect the HTML page to the Flask framework to let the user interact with the box and the button, so now users can write an english sentence in a textbox and click the tranlate button to let the model predict it and translate the sentence to french
+We created app.py which is contains the flask code and it imports the EnFrTranslator class from model.py file. so we connect the HTML page to the Flask framework to let the user interact with the box and the button, so now users can write an english sentence in a textbox and click the tranlate button to let the model predict it and translate the sentence to french
-# Deploying model using Heroku (No Docker)
+## 4: Deploying model using Heroku (No Docker)
 There are 2 ways:
 1) connect directly the github repo to heroku using the website
 2) Downloading Heroku CLI and using it to deploy the model We first tried to connect to the github repo and it worked but we had some errors whe deploying which couldnt be visualized this way.
 Thus, we used Heroku CLI and runned the commands using git bash.
 We used 'heroku logs --tail' to know what were the errors and we faced sever ones such as:
-1. The file structure was not right and we fixed it.
+A. The file structure was not right and we fixed it.
 The structure should be:
 ![image](https://user-images.githubusercontent.com/75530842/194516888-235c3f91-201d-4993-b224-15e5a71ee705.png)
 - runtime.txt: Used by Heroku to know which python version we want it to use and the list of supported versions are found on the website.